 To reflect the All-Rounder title, the competition is set across different distances and event types including road, hill and cross country, trail and multi-terrain.
 Each present their own set of challenges ensuring that the award winners can truly claim to be all-rounders.

-From 2017 onwards, the following guidelines will apply to identify which events fall into each category, all of which will be included in the two GP series outlined above:
+For 2020, the following guidelines will apply to identify which events fall into each category, all of which will be included in the three GP series:

-- “Road” will consist of those races based entirely on roads or good quality vehicle tracks;
+- “Road” will consist of those races listed in the Road GP;

-To qualify for the ARC, members must complete two events within each classification, generally a shorter race and a longer race as outlined in the ARC rules and/or indicated in the GP event listings.
+To qualify for the ARC, members must complete at least one event within each of the above classifications.
+However, to earn maximum points, members will need to complete two events in each classification, generally a shorter race and a longer race as outlined in the ARC rules and/or indicated in the GP event listings.

 Further information on age categories, scoring etc. are detailed in the ARC Rules.
 Please speak to Phil Smithard, ARC Convenor, if you have any queries about the ARC.